SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ```

 #### 3. Which region generates the highest sales and profits?

-3. Highest sales and profits by region
+Total sales, profits, and profit margins by region

 ```sql
 SELECT